joeshub/responsive-web-node-less/README.md

 ## LESS

 The examples use LESS to help with a few of the features, including dynamically calculating percentage based and em based sizes.
-The actual formulate is from the book by Ethan Marcotte.
+The actual formula is from the book by Ethan Marcotte.

 ## Notes